LiyrAstroph/BRAINS/docs/model.rst

 ************************

 ``brains`` already encapsulates several BLR dynamical models detailed below.
-To specify those models in running, edit the option "FlagBLRModel" in the parameter file.
+To specify those models in running, edit the option "FlagBLRModel" in the parameter file (see :ref:`Parameter File`).

 Broad-line regions are generally assumed to be composed of a larg number of point-like clouds.
 These clouds respond to the central ionizing continuum